jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 [https://github.com/jbampton/eclipse-cheatsheets-to-dita-to-pdf](https://github.com/jbampton/eclipse-cheatsheets-to-dita-to-pdf)

-Click on the "Clone in Desktop" button on the right-hand side.
+Click on the the icon just to left of 'Download ZIP' that when the mouse is over says: 'Save jbampton/eclipse-cheatsheets-to-dita-to-pdf to your computer and use in GitHub Desktop'

 You will be presented with a dialog box that specifies: "This link needs to be opened with an application.
 Send to:"